 Glenn A. Neasham was convicted of felony theft from an elder on Oct.
 21, 2011 in California Superior Court.
 In 2008, he sold an Allianz MasterDex 10 to an 83-year-old woman who was later said to have dementia.
 Neasham and his assistants have said they did not see any signs of dementia at the time of the sale.
 A California Court of Appeals on Oct.
 8 reversed the conviction.
-Prosecutors have the option to appeal the reversal and seek a new trial.

 Feel free to refresh your memory on this developing case by reading the original article and checking out the timeline of events

 The California Supreme Court has upheld the reversal of annuity agent Glenn Neasham’s conviction of theft for selling an annuity...

 The California Insurance Department gave Glenn Neasham his life insurance license back three months after an appellate court threw out his theft conviction.
 Neasham now awaits a state Supreme Court ruling on whether the reversal will stand...

 The California attorney general has asked the state Supreme Court to review an overturned guilty verdict in the Glenn Neasham case, in which an insurance agent was convicted of felony theft for selling an annuity...

 Neasham Looks to Uncertain Future Even After Winning Appeal

 The judges’ decision to overturn the conviction of theft in what was a simple annuity sale might have seemed like an obvious outcome to observers, but Glenn A. Neasham has learned the hard way not to assume anything in a court....

 Court Rejects Theft Conviction of Calif.
 Annuity Agent